stevensacks/storybook-i18n/README.md

 You can `subscribe to this event in your preview.ts`, to configure global environment settings yourself, related to your i18n-config.

-The event is emmited with the `selected locale as a parameter`.
+The event is emitted with the `selected locale as a parameter`.

 Your implementation could look like this:
 ```javascript